michaelkc/michaelkc.github.io/_posts/2024-09-01-interesting-stuff-i-found.markdown

 [https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines](https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines)

 ### Fan-out work
-A name for something I encounter a lot working in a platform team, "Fan-out work".
-When you make a change (e.g. deprecate platform feature) and there is a lot of work outside the team (e.g. platform consumers have to rework) which needs to be taken into account.
+When you make a change in something others depend on (e.g. deprecate a platform feature) this oftens generates a lot of work outside the team (e.g. platform consumers have to rework) which needs to be taken into account.

 We often have features which we could resolve in days internally, but would generate months of work in the rest of the organization.
-Communicating this to stakeholders can be tricky.
+Coordinating this with stakeholders can be tricky.

 [https://www.rubick.com/fan-out-work/](https://www.rubick.com/fan-out-work/)